Veneer (dentistry): Medical uses

+While the final veneers are being created, the dentist can make temporaries, usually out of composite.
+These are not normally indicated but can be used if the patient is complaining of sensitivity or aesthetics.
+Temporaries act as a trial-run for the final veneers, allowing the dentist to observe the patient's ability to eat and talk with veneers, as well as the patient's satisfaction with the veneers.
+This trial-run is overall used to assist in the final installation of veneers by allowing the patient to be sure of what result they would like to achieve.

 Indications

-Discoloured teeth, malformed teeth, enamel hypoplasia (not enough enamel), enamel hypocalcification (enamel not fully mineralised), fluorosis, tetracycline staining, non-vital tooth discolouration, malposition, enamel fractures, enamel loss by erosion, modifying the shape of the tooth.
+Discoloured teeth, malformed teeth, enamel hypoplasia (not enough enamel), enamel hypocalcification (enamel not fully mineralised), fluorosis, tetracycline staining, non-vital tooth discolouration, malposition, enamel fractures, enamel loss by erosion, attrition or abfraction, modifying the shape of the tooth.

 Contraindications

 In a controversial opinion, Dr. Michael Zuk, a Canadian DDS, profiles in his opinion and problems of overuse of porcelain veneers by certain cosmetic dentists in 'Confessions of a Former Cosmetic Dentist'.
 He suggests that the use of veneers for 'instant orthodontics' or simulated straightening of the teeth can be harmful, especially for younger people with healthy teeth.
 Leading dentists caution that minor superficial damage or normal wear to the teeth is not justification for porcelain or ceramic veneers.
 This is because the preparation needed to apply a veneer may in some cases destroy 3–30% of the tooth's surface if performed by an inexperienced dentist.
 It has been found that after 10 years, 50% of veneers are either displaced, need re-treatment, or are no longer in satisfactory condition.

 Some cosmetic dentists may push unnecessarily for prosthodontic treatment in adolescents or young to middle-aged adults who have otherwise healthy teeth that only necessitate whitening or more routine cleaning.
 As preparation for veneers requires shaving down the tooth in some cases, sensitivity and decay will be a problem even if the procedure is properly performed.
 In addition, a veneer's maintenance cost can also be prohibitive for many individuals.
 Veneer placement should be limited to individuals with significant aesthetic problems, such as badly cracked or broken teeth, that do not meet the requirements for a crown or full replacement.

 Additional contraindications include but are not limited to the following: poor oral hygiene, uncontrolled gingival disease, high cavities rate, parafunction, no enamel, unreasonable patient expectations, large existing restorations.